In this lesson, I will show you how you can use keyboard shortcuts to manipulate filters in Excel.

 When you use the Ctrl + Shift + L keyboard shortcut to turn off filtering, all your filtering options will be lost.

-You can access filter drop down menu with a keyboard shortcut.
+You can access the filter drop-down menu with a keyboard shortcut.
 But first, you need to move your cursor to the column header.
 Now, you can use Left Alt + ↓ shortcut.

 You don’t have to navigate through elements using arrows or tab, but you can also use keyboard shortcuts.
 After you use the Left Alt + ↓ shortcut you can use one of the following.

 S – Sort A to Z